 Stickered Inventory vs. Stickerless

-Example: You buy a purse for your wife.
-She does not like it.
-You miss the return date and decide to send it into Amazon as a new product but the tags and plastic have been taken off and repackaged.
-Now, that purse goes onto the shelf along with all the other unstickered inventory with no Amazon FBA labeling.
-Anyone can now get that purse as a “new” product including your customers if you do not sticker your product.
+For example, you decide to buy a purse for your wife.
+She doesn't like it.
+You miss the return window, and decide to send it into Amazon as a new product, even though the tags and plastic wrapping have been taken off and repackaged.
+Now, that same purse goes onto the shelf along with all of the other unstickered inventory with no Amazon FBA labeling.
+The next time this purse is ordered, someone will get that purse as a “new” product.
+In this scenario, one of your customers may receive this unstickered product if you do not label your product with FBA stickers.

 2 Options for Stickering